dimikara/Memory-Game/README.md

 The game ends once all cards have been correctly matched.

+The goal of the game is to match all the cards in the least moves & time possible.

 * Rating

 0 - 15 moves : Three stars

 16 - 23 moves : Two stars

 24+ : One star

 ## Technologies